Skip to Main Content

 • Other uses and scenarios covered in AIM100.

-The MIT Library strongly recommends that you do not use Gen AI for research searching, for example, to look for articles or references.
+The MIT Library strongly recommends that you do not use Gen AI chat searching software for research searching, for example, to look for articles or references.

 All use of Gen AI, in any unit, should be referenced.
 MIT has guides on referencing for Gen AI for business and for Telco/IT/SITE.